nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 );
 ```

-To find your document, you make a sparql query:
+To find your document NURI, you make a sparql query:

 ```ts
 const ret = await ng.sparql_query(